kubernetes/kubernetes/docs/getting-started-guides/docker-multinode.md

 1. Start a bootstrap daemon
 2. Start `flannel` on every node's bootstrap daemon, `etcd` on Master's bootstrap daemon
 3. Start `kubelet` & `proxy` containers by using `hyperkube` image on every node
-4. `kubelet` on the Master node will start master Pod (contains `api-server`, `controller-manager` & `scheduler`)from a json file, that file is bind mounted in a host dir.
+4. `kubelet` on the Master node will start master Pod (contains `api-server`, `controller-manager` & `scheduler`)from a built in `json` file in hyperkube image.

 See [docker-multinode/master.md](docker-multinode/master.md) and [docker-multinode/worker.md](docker-multinode/worker.md) for detailed instructions explanation.

 ### Useful tips

-1. Make sure you have access to the images stored in `gcr.io`, otherwise, you need to mannually load `hyperkube` image into your docker daemon and `etcd` into docker bootstrap daemon.
+1. Make sure you have access to the images stored in `gcr.io`, otherwise, you need to manually load `hyperkube` image into your docker daemon and `etcd` into docker bootstrap daemon.

-2. As we said, there're two kinds of daemon running on a node.
+2. As we said, there are two kinds of daemon running on a node.
 The bootstrap daemon works on `-H unix:///var/run/docker-bootstrap.sock` with work_dir `/var/lib/docker-bootstrap`.
-Thus re-configuring and restarting docker daemon will never influence etcd and flanneld.
+Thus re-configuring and restarting docker daemon will never influence Etcd and Flanneld.

 3. For k8s admins, you should learn to manage process by using docker container, `docker ps`, `docker logs` & `docker exec` solve most problems.